-When you’re searching for quality HVAC services, you likely want a technician that understands what they’re doing.
+When you’re searching for quality HVAC services, you usually want a technician that understands what they’re doing.
 Many service companies advertise experienced staff, but how can you know for certain?
-One of the most consistent ways to check if an HVAC technician is knowledgeable is by checking their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+One of the best ways to confirm if an HVAC technician has experience is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification tests.
-To pass, participating technicians must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or take another exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
+Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
+To pass, participating technicians must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive continued education or retake an exam every two years.

-Total certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the final set of exams provide full certification and senior-level status:
+Total certification is a multiyear process consisting of four separate tests.
+The first two are designed for entry-level technicians while the other set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members offer research and education about HVAC products with the intent to promote sustainability, energy efficiency and high indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they typically have the highest rates of energy use.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.
+Many of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and offers sessions for technicians to attend both on-site and online.
-Contractors wanting accreditation have two programs to choose from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization promotes rigorous training and conducts sessions for participants to complete both on-site and online.
+Contractors looking for accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to make sure members maintain their proficiency.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to make sure members maintain their expertise.

 Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but encompass similar topics.
+These are distinguished from the NATE certification exams but review similar topics.
 Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides substantial regulations for the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

 The Benefits of Certified HVAC Technicians

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to improve their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
 When you find a service company in Cedar Rapids offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Technicians who devote the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help reduce costs and speed up services: Technicians who devote the time and resources needed for these certifications often need less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

-If you’re looking for certified HVAC services in Cedar Rapids, consider requesting an appointment with Ilten's Incorporated.
-Get in touch by giving us a call at 319-208-3295 today.
+If you’re looking for certified HVAC services in Cedar Rapids, consider requesting an appointment with Ilten's.
+Get in touch by giving us a call at 319-208-2351 today.